 What are some examples of discriminatory practices under the Fair Housing Act?

-As a landlord, the following are discriminatory practices that you need to avoid when renting out your Utah property:
+As a housing provider, the following are discriminatory practices that you need to avoid when renting out your Utah property:

 - Discriminating against a tenant due to their race.
-For example, excluding black people from applying to rent your property in your rental advertisement.
+An example of discrimination would be excluding black people from applying to rent your property in your rental advertisement.

 - Discriminating against a tenant due to their religion.
 It’s illegal for you to include the following statement in your rental ad: “Suitable for Christians.”
 A prospective tenant who isn’t a Christian might feel discriminated against based on their religious beliefs, or lack thereof.